mossmatters/introToCmdLine/introToCmdLine.md

 Fungi are a type of plant.
 ```

-Even though `lies.txt` contains more than one line, `grep` only returned the line that has `Fungi` in the name.
+Even though `lies.txt` contains more than one line, `grep` only returned the line that contains `Fungi`.

 ### Chapter 5 Questions